cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 some indication that any IND-CCA2-secure KEM will suffice here, but are not conclusive given the differences in the schemes.

+A detailed computational analysis of HPKE's Auth mode single-shot encryption API has been done in {{ABHKLR20}}.
+The paper defines security notions for authenticated KEMs and for authenticated public key encryption, using the outsider and insider security terminology known from signcryption {{SigncryptionDZ10}}.
+The analysis proves that DHKEM's `AuthEncap()`/`AuthDecap()` interface fulfills these notions for all Diffie-Hellman groups specified in this document, and indicates exact security bounds, under the assumption that the gap Diffie-Hellman (GDH) problem is hard in the appropriate subgroup {{GAP}}, and that HKDF can be modeled as a random oracle.

+Further, the paper proves composition theorems, showing that HPKE's Auth mode fulfills the security notions of authenticated public key encryption for all KDFs and AEAD schemes specified in this document, given any authenticated KEM satisfying the previously defined security notions for authenticated KEMs.
+The assumptions on the KDF are that `Extract()` and `Expand()` can be modeled as pseudorandom functions wherein the first argument is the key, respectively; the assumption for the AEAD is IND-CCA2 security.

+In summary, the analysis in {{ABHKLR20}} proves that the single-shot encryption API of HPKE's Auth mode satisfies the desired message confidentiality and sender authentication properties listed at the beginning of this section;
+it does not consider multiple messages, nor the secret export API.

-In addition, both {{CS01}} and {{HPKEAnalysis}} are premised on classical security models and assumptions, and do not consider adversaries capable of quantum computation.
+All of {{CS01}}, {{HPKEAnalysis}}, and {{ABHKLR20}} are premised on classical security models and assumptions, and do not consider adversaries capable of quantum computation.
 A full proof of post-quantum security would need to take appropriate security models and assumptions into account, in addition to simply using a post-quantum KEM.
+However, the composition theorems from {{ABHKLR20}} for HPKE's Auth mode only make standard assumptions (i.e., no random oracle assumption) that are expected to hold against quantum adversaries (although with slightly worse bounds).
+Thus, these composition theorems, in combination with a post-quantum-secure authenticated KEM, guarantee the post-quantum security of HPKE's Auth mode (as a reminder, DHKEM is not post-quantum-secure).
+In future work, the analysis from {{ABHKLR20}} can be extended to cover HPKE's other modes and desired security properties.
-The hybrid quantum-resistance property described above, which is achieved by using the PSK or AuthPSK mode, is proven in {{HPKEAnalysis}}; in a quantum setting, the remaining security level is smaller and defined by the post-quantum security level of the AEAD scheme.
+The hybrid quantum-resistance property described above, which is achieved by using the PSK or AuthPSK mode, is not proven in {{HPKEAnalysis}} because this analysis requires the random oracle model; in a quantum setting, this model needs adaption to, for example, the quantum random oracle model.

 ## Security Requirements on a KEM used within HPKE {#kem-security}

-A KEM used within HPKE MUST allow HPKE to satisfy its desired security properties described in {{sec-properties}}. {{CS01}} and
+A KEM used within HPKE MUST allow HPKE to satisfy its desired security properties described in {{sec-properties}}.
+In particular, the KEM shared secret MUST be a uniformly random byte string of length `Nsecret`.
-{{SigncryptionDZ10}} provide some indications that the following criteria are sufficient to meet HPKE's security needs:
+(This means, for instance, that it would not be sufficient if the KEM shared secret is only uniformly random as an element of some set prior to its encoding as byte string.)

+**Requirements on a KEM's `Encap()`/`Decap()` interface.**
-- for the Base and PSK modes, if the KEM's Encap/Decap interface is IND-CCA2-secure {{CS01}}.
-An appropriate definition of this security notion for KEMs can be found in {{CS01}} and {{BHK09}}.
+As mentioned in {{sec-considerations}}, {{CS01}} provides some indications that if the KEM's `Encap()`/`Decap()` interface (which is used in the Base and PSK modes), is IND-CCA2-secure, HPKE is able to satisfy its desired security properties.
+An appropriate definition of IND-CCA2-security for KEMs can be found in {{CS01}} and {{BHK09}}.

-- for the Auth and AuthPSK modes, if the KEM's AuthEncap/AuthDecap interface is multi-user insider IND-CCA-secure and multi-user insider strongly unforgeable (sUF-CMA-secure), or, if the application does not require resistance against key-compromise impersonation, if the KEM's AuthEncap/AuthDecap interface is multi-user insider IND-CCA-secure and LoR-CCA-secure.
-Definitions for these security notions can be found in
-  {{SigncryptionDZ10}}.
+**Requirements on a KEM's `AuthEncap()`/`AuthDecap()` interface.**
+The analysis of HPKE's Auth mode single-shot encryption API in {{ABHKLR20}}
+provides composition theorems that guarantee that HPKE's Auth mode achieves its desired security properties if the KEM's `AuthEncap()`/`AuthDecap()` interface satisfies multi-user Outsider-CCA, Outsider-Auth, and Insider-CCA security as defined in the same paper.

 ## Security Requirements on a KDF {#kdf-choice}